 Not sure if your book is YA or adult?
 Here’s a tip.
 YA is about “firsts.”
 First kiss, first job, first car, first boyfriend, first road trip, first best friend blood pact.
 LOL.
 Your protagonist can be a teen themselves, or college-aged, or they may grow throughout.
 New adult is about college, and roommates, being independent for the first time, and sex, lots of sex.
 Adult fiction has to do with paying bills, and work, and being married, and having kids, and buying a house and the car breaks down, and you spill coffee on your tie during the commute, etc. etc. You could have a child protagonist, but if the book has these kinds of “adult” themes, it’s an adult book.
 If it’s a book about an adult who goes through an experience that makes them act or have “firsts” like a teenager, well, that would be weird.
 But it would probably be a teen book.
 Probably only teens would find that funny.
 It sounds like a horror story to me.
 Ha ha.
 Says the mom of five teenagers.

 “The pacing is too fast/too slow.”
-I feel like this one is self-explanitory, but maybe not.
+I feel like this one is self-explanatory, but maybe not.
 The pace, to me, is the rhythm of the story.
 You want to vary your sentences in length and cadence.
 Your characters should have their own style of talking and all that stuff about voice plays into this.
 But there is still an internal rhythm, like a train on the tracks, or a metronome.
 Click, click, click.
-Words vary, speech varies, sentences vary, but that pace needs to be consistent.
+Words vary, speech varies, sentences vary, but that pace needs to vary.
+Scenes of action, must be followed by a scene of reaction, and repeat.
 You don’t want to blow through the first couple of chapters and then have someone throw the E-brake and slow things down to a trickle.
 This can happen if you stop to unpack a concept, or describe the landscape, or go in a direction that slows the story.
-Maybe they are quite literally on a journey, and they actually stop and you spend three chapters on their cozy night in the cabin, with him chopping wood, and her cooking eggs, and hot cocoa on a bearskin rug…
+Maybe they are quite literally on a journey, and they actually stop, and you spend three chapters on their cozy night in the cabin, with him chopping wood, and her cooking eggs, and hot cocoa on a bearskin rug…

 If your book is a romance, this could be the meat of your story, but if it’s an adventurous journey, you’ve just slowed the pace down to a halt.
 Make sense?
 Or perhaps it starts too slow?
 Your inciting incident should be there in that sample writing you submitted.
 Of course, there are always exceptions so don’t yell at me.
 It’s a fine balance.
 You want to start with action, but not too much, give us a peek of their norm, but not too much, then comes the inciting incident–that thing or occurrence that shakes up the norm as they know it and begins our story.
 If you give an agent the first three chapters, or fifty pages, or whatever, and they are either still getting to know who the character is in their norm, or if you jumped off the diving board too fast and started with action gung-ho, they may comment on your pacing.